Jay Rosen considers the significance of a monitor’s proactive assessment of health care ethics and compliance (E&C) programs in determining culture.

 Educating an organization’s workforce and sending a strong, positive message throughout the entire organization confirms that the company takes compliance serious and expects the workforce to take it seriously as well.

-There are multiple ways to conduct a proactive assessment of an organization’s ethics and compliance program, and Affiliated Monitors (AMI) selects the style and techniques that best fit the situation.
+There are multiple ways to conduct a proactive assessment of an organization’s ethics and compliance program.
 Some of these techniques can include reviewing applicable policies, procedures and whether the organization has a hotline and compliance training.
 However, such techniques can only get you so far.

 This means an organization may need to also perform an assessment of its compliance program effectiveness by a variety of mechanisms, such as determining if the compliance policies and procedures are effectively implemented, whether its staff are familiar with and truly understand their compliance obligations and even whether they feel they can communicate compliance and ethical concerns or questions without fear of adverse consequences.